Four-fermion interaction from torsion as dark energy

 \keywords{Einstein-Cartan-Sciama-Kibble gravity, torsion, spin, Dirac Lagrangian, Hehl-Datta equation, four-fermion interaction, cosmological constant, quark condensate, parity, nonminimal coupling.}

 The cosmological constant is the simplest description of dark energy, an exotic form of energy that permeates all of space and increases the rate of expansion of the Universe.
 In a recent paper \cite{dark}, we showed that the observed small, positive cosmological constant may originate from the gravitational interaction of condensing fermions in the presence of torsion.
-We used the Einstein-Cartan-Sciama-Kibble (ECSK) theory of gravity that naturally extends general relativity to include the intrinsic spin of matter \cite{KS,Lor,Hehl}.
-In this theory, the spin of Dirac fields is a source of the torsion tensor which is the antisymmetric part of the affine connection.
+We used the Einstein-Cartan-Sciama-Kibble (ECSK) theory of gravity that naturally extends general relativity to include the intrinsic spin of matter \cite{KS1,KS2,KS3,KS3e,Lor,Hehl1,Hehl2,Hehl3,Hehl4,Hehl5,Hehl6,Hehl7,Niko}.
+In this theory, the spin of Dirac fields is a source of the torsion tensor $S^k_{\phantom{k}ij}$, which is the antisymmetric part of the affine connection: $S^k_{\phantom{k}ij}=\Gamma^{\,\,\,k}_{[i\,j]}$.
 Torsion, in turn, modifies the Dirac equation for elementary fermions by adding to it a cubic term in spinor fields, as shown by Hehl and Datta \cite{HD}.
-A nonlinear equation for fermions of this form has been proposed earlier by Heisenberg and Ivanenko \cite{HI}.
-Such a term corresponds to an axial-axial four-fermion interaction in the Lagrangian \cite{Hehl,HD}, generating a spinor-depending, vacuum-energy term in the energy-momentum tensor \cite{cc}.
-Using the Shifman-Vainshtein-Zakharov vacuum-state-dominance approximation \cite{SVZ}, we showed that this Kibble-Hehl-Datta interaction term acts like a cosmological constant if spinor fields have a nonzero vacuum expectation value $\langle0|\bar{\psi}\psi|0\rangle$ \cite{dark}.
+A nonlinear equation for fermions of this form has been proposed earlier by Heisenberg and Ivanenko \cite{HI1,HI2}.
+Such a term corresponds to an axial-axial four-fermion interaction in the Lagrangian \cite{Hehl1,Hehl2,Hehl3,Hehl4,Hehl5,Hehl6,Hehl7,HD,Niko}, generating a spinor-depending, vacuum-energy term in the energy-momentum tensor \cite{cc1,cc2,cc3}.
+Using the Shifman-Vainshtein-Zakharov vacuum-state-dominance approximation \cite{SVZ}, we showed that this Kibble-Hehl-Datta interaction term acts like a cosmological constant if spinor fields condense, that is, have a nonzero vacuum expectation value $\langle0|\bar{\psi}\psi|0\rangle$ \cite{dark}.
 The corresponding vacuum energy density $\rho_\Lambda$ is on the order of $(\langle0|\bar{\psi}\psi|0\rangle)^2/m^2_{\textrm{Pl}}$.
-For quark fields ($\langle0|\bar{\psi}\psi|0\rangle\sim\lambda_{\textrm{QCD}}^3$), such a torsion-induced cosmological constant is positive and its energy scale is only about 8 times larger than the observed value.
+Such a condensation occurs for quark fields during the quark-gluon/hadron phase transition in the early Universe, where $\langle0|\bar{\psi}\psi|0\rangle\sim\lambda_{\textrm{QCD}}^3$ \cite{hadron}.
+The resulting torsion-induced cosmological constant, $\langle0|\Lambda|0\rangle$, is positive and its energy scale is only about 8 times larger than the observed value \cite{dark}.